U.S. Department of Agriculture

 Natural Resources Conservation Service

-Students from seven area high schools competed in this
+Students from six area high schools competed in this

 environmental competition.
 Working in teams of five, the